 We ended the workshop by calling out the needs of Bob and John.

 Based on the needs statement, we find the following design opportunities

-- Schedules – when leaving from where?
+- Need clarity on schedules – when leaving from where?

-- Find a friend
+- Need to find a friend

-- Find a guide
+- Need to find a guide

-- Find a local
+- Need to find a local